Battle of the Caecus River: Context

 During the 3rd century BC, there was a large migration of Gauls towards Anatolia.
 After passing through Greece, they arrived in Asia Minor, where they survived by raiding the towns along the Mediterranean coast.
-Many of these towns fell under the protection or direct control of the Kingdom of Pergamon, whose king, Eumenes I, agreed to pay the Gauls tribute in return for their protection against the barbarians.
+Many of these towns fell under the protection or direct control of the Kingdom of Pergamon, whose king, Eumenes I, agreed to pay the Gauls tribute in return for protection from their raids.

 This situation changed with the ascendancy of Attalus I (believed to be the second cousin or the grandnephew of Eumenes I) in the year 241 BC.
 Attalus I decided against continuing the payment of tribute to the Gauls.
 Attalus I was the first Pergamene ruler who dared to go against this precedent.
 The stoppage of payment led to a military mobilization by both the Pergamenes and the Galatians, eventually leading to war between the two parties.
 Attalus I's reign began in 241 BC, giving the earliest possible date for this battle to have occurred.